-Friday 24.6.2016 in Latest Developments in Macedonia Country Page
+Friday 24.6.2016 in Latest Developments in North Macedonia Country Page

 In April, a new protest movement - dubbed the Colourful Revolution - sprang up in response to the president's pardoning of 56 high level officials who were facing criminal charges.
 Under the slogan 'no justice, no peace' thousands gathered on the streets of Skopje and other Macedonian towns each day over a two month period.
 Sometimes painting buildings, monuments and roads in bright colours, the protestors voiced their disagreement with the goverment and made a series of demands.
 Most of the protests were peaceful and despite a torrent of negative and demeaning rhetoric from the state, the security forces largely facilitated the protestors rights, on one occasion even stepping in to prevent a clash with counter protestors.
 Violence did break out once when police used excessive force and arbitrary arrests following a break-in by demonstrators at the office of the President.
 Several CSO leaders have been detained as a result.
 Media polarisation continued throughout the protests – with some outlets focused on the exercise of the rights and the causes of the protesters, while others demonised the movement, even linking it with ISIS.